yhaooo11/JavaCards/README.md

 My application will center around the concept of *flashcards* and allow users to:

-- *create/delete* their own decks of flashcards
+- *create/delete/edit* their own decks of flashcards
-- *review* their flashcards
+- *review* their decks of flashcards
 - *see statistics* about their progress on decks

 As flashcards are primarily used as an aid for memorization,